kyma-project/kyma/docs/application-connector/docs/049-gs-triggering-lambdas-with-events.md

     }'
     ```

-7. Check the logs of the lambda function to check if it was triggered.
+7. Check the logs of the lambda function to see if it was triggered.
 Every time an event successfully triggers the function, this message appears in the logs: `Response acquired successfully!
 Uuid: {RECEIVED_UUID}`.
 Run this command:
 ```
 kubectl -n production logs "$(kubectl -n production get po -l function=my-lambda -o jsonpath='{.items[0].metadata.name}')" -c my-lambda | grep "Response acquired successfully!
 Uuid: "
 ```